-- Macular degeneration can make it difficult to see road signs, traffic, and people walking, and may affect your ability to drive safely.
+- Glaucoma can make it difficult to see road signs, traffic, and people walking, and may affect your ability to drive safely.
 Learn more about safe driving and when it may be time for you to stop driving.

 - If glare is a problem, consider wearing sunglasses with amber or yellow lenses to help control it, even inside the home.

 - Label medications with large print stickers or use special magnifiers for bottles.
 Keep medications organized.

 - For the computer, use a large type keyboard, larger monitors, and screen magnifiers.
 Consider audio aids such as screen-reading software.
 Many websites have adjustable print size and contrast options.

 - Use large text when reading, doing puzzles, playing cards, and the like.
 Listen to audio tapes and books on CD.

 - Sit closer to the TV.
 Ensure that lighting is optimal and glare is controlled.

 - Use the array of available household items designed for those with low vision:

 - Clocks, watches, and telephones with large letters